-In this article, we’re going to give you an overview of Charles Sturt University and the medicine courses it offers which require UCAT for admission.
+In this article, we’re going to give you an overview of Charles Sturt University and the medical courses it offers which require UCAT for admission.

 Charles Sturt University was established in 1989 with the merging of various regional institutes in regional NSW.
 The start of the university dates back to 1895 with the establishment of Bathurst Experiment Farm.